theanujsinha01/theanujsinha01/README.md

 #  About Me:
 👋.
 Hello!
 I’m Anuj , a passionate data analytics newcomer ready to transform data into actionable insights.
 With a strong foundation in statistical analysis, data visualization, and a knack for solving complex problems, I’m eager to dive into the world of data analytics and make a meaningful impact.

-🔧 Skills:

- Python

- MySQL

- Power BI

- Excel

- Maths & Statistics
+🔧 Skills: Python, MySQL, PowerBI, Exel, Maths & Statistics

 💼 What I’m Looking For: I’m excited to connect with professionals and explore opportunities where I can contribute my analytical skills and grow within a dynamic team.
 If you’re looking for a motivated and enthusiastic data analyst ready to take on new challenges, let’s connect!